FORMAS - A Swedish government research council for sustainable development

 Annual open call seminar and discussion groups

-Each year, the Grants Office runs a seminar and facilitates discussion groups to coincide with the beginning of the annual open call.
+The Grants Office usually runs a seminar and facilitates discussion groups to coincide with the beginning of the annual open call.
 The seminar includes a presentation on the call (from a Formas representative when this is possible) and speakers offering the perspectives of an evaluator and a successful applicant from SLU.
 After the seminar, there is the possibility to join a discussion group related to the open call, where you have the opportunity to receive feedback on a draft of your application and offer feedback to others.

 Please contact the Financial Officer/Administrator at your department for support with budgeting in SLU´s project calculator.
 The budget form in the Prisma application system can vary a little between calls, but in most cases, it has the same cost structure as in SLU´s project calculator.